 While there are a number of sewing machines on the market that work for all kinds of projects, quilting is another thing entirely.

-You can certainly sew a quilt using a normal sewing machine, but if you are creating a large quilt, or are just looking for something a bit different, you need a quilting machine – and perhaps, more specifically, the Tin Lizzie 18 Quilting Machine.
+You can certainly sew a quilt using a normal sewing machine, but if you are creating a large quilt, or are just looking for something a bit different, you need a quilting machine – and perhaps, more specifically, the Tin Lizzie 18 Quilting Machine (it’s discontinued, but available to buy on eBay).

 A specialized machine like the Tin Lizzie 18 could just be the answer to your prayers, making larger projects all the easier.